 Netsh

-One of the most useful commands in Netsh is “netsh firewall”.
-This command allows you to configure the Windows Firewall, which is a critical component of network security on Windows systems.
+One of the most valuable commands in Netsh is netsh firewall.
+This command allows you to configure the Windows Firewall, a critical component of network security on Windows systems.
 For example, you can use the following command to add an inbound rule to the firewall that allows traffic on TCP port 80:

 netsh firewall add portopening TCP 80 "HTTP"

-This will create a new rule in the Windows Firewall that allows inbound traffic on TCP port 80.
+This will create a new Windows Firewall rule allowing inbound traffic on TCP port 80.

-Another useful command in Netsh is “netsh interface”.
+Another helpful command in Netsh is netsh interface.
 This command allows you to configure network adapters on a Windows system.
 For example, you can use the following command to configure the IP address and subnet mask of a network adapter:

 netsh interface ip set address "Local Area Connection" static 192.168.1.10 255.255.255.0